 Watch our Design Your Yard Ad

 Design Your Yard is Back by Popular Demand.

 Design Your Yard is back!
 Winter is the perfect time for reconsidering the look and function of your gardening space.
 With the blooms faded, leaves fallen, and herbaceous perennials died back, the bare bones of the yard are exposed.
 Does the yard still look interesting?

 Strong elements of winter interest are created by trees, shrubs, and hardscape features.
 Even deciduous trees can offer winter interest with textured barks and branch structures.

 Were you please with your garden last growing season?
 Do plants perform as expected and thrive?
 If not, maybe the garden needs to be reconfigured and sun loving plants move to a spot with more direct light.

 If you need help and motivation to create a beautiful and functional yard design, then sign up for Design Your Yard!
 See the What’s Happing calendar for details and dates.
 This program is sponsored by the City of Calgary.

 Record your plan for the new growing season in the Society’s The Growing Journal.

+The Growing is Journal is almost sold out.
 Call the office at 403.287.3469 to purchase ($20) your copy of The Growing Journal.
 The Society’s journal is a terrific tool to help keep track of your planning and the activity in the garden.
 The pages are not dated, so you can journal at your own pace, without the stress of finishing an annual diary.
 It’s a great gift for a gardener on any occasion!
 Purchase this gardening resource and support the Society.
 Note: We cannot mail the journal, but you may call the office at 403.287.3469 and arrange for contactless pick up.